grafana/grafana/README.md

 # Grafana - Graphite Dashboard

-A beautifully, easy to use and feature rich Graphite dashboard replacement and graph editor.
+A beautiful, easy to use and feature rich Graphite dashboard replacement and graph editor.
 Visit [grafana.org](http://grafana.org) for screenshots and an overview.

 # Features
 ## Graphite Target Editor